codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ##### Promotion Policies for readiness validation
 Codefresh empowers you to create and automate environment readiness validations through Promotion Policies.
-A Promotion Policy combines promotion settings that define workflows to validate environment readiness, and targets that define the products or environments for which to implement the Policies.
+A Promotion Policy combines promotion settings defining workflows to validate environment readiness, and targets defining the products or environments for which to implement the Policies.

 The Policies can be tailored for any combination of Products and Environments, giving you the utmost felexibily with the .